Skip to main content

 Chimeric antigen receptor T (CAR-T) therapy is for eligible adults with relapsed or refractory high-grade lymphoma.
 This means it may benefit patients with some types of lymphoma that have come back or haven’t responded to treatment.

-NHS Greater Glasgow and Clyde provides the service at the Queen Elizabeth University Hospital, Glasgow.
+NHS Greater Glasgow and Clyde – Ward 4B of the Queen Elizabeth University Hospital, Glasgow

 The service covers: